jsilvela/jsilvela.github.io/content/post/2021-05-22-top-down-fad.md

 +++
 tags = ["coding", "commentary"] categories = []
-title = "The programmer as a Non-Fungible Artisan" date = 2021-05-23T09:29:18+01:00 draft = false
+title = "The Programmer as a Non-Fungible Artisan" date = 2021-05-23T09:29:18+01:00 draft = false
 +++